wide moat stocks

 Yes, there are exchange-traded funds (ETFs) that track the indexes listed above.
 ETFs are traded on stock exchanges just like the stocks of companies.
 You can buy and sell shares in ETFs at any time during trading hours using a stock broker.
 The checklist for choosing the right ETF explains what you should pay attention to.

-Table 3: Overview wide-moat ETFs
+Table 3: A selection of wide-moat ETFs

 ETF ISIN Fund